Paola Cortellesi

-Paola Cortellesi (/it/; born 24 November 1973) is an Italian actress, comedian, film director, screenwriter and producer.
-She has starred in about 20 movies as well as a number of theatrical, television and radio shows.
-In 2023, she made her directorial debut with the black-and-white feminist comedy-drama There's Still Tomorrow, which received critical acclaim and became one of the highest-grossing films of all time in Italy.
+Paola Cortellesi (/it/; born 24 November 1973) is an Italian actress, filmmaker and musician.
+A prolific actress, her career spanned between film, stage and television.
+In 2023, she made her directorial debut with the critical acclaimed black-and-white feminist comedy-drama film There's Still Tomorrow, which became one of the highest-grossing films of all time in Italy, receiving the Nastro d'Argento for Best Film, and five David di Donatello, including Best Directional Debut, Best Original Screenplay, Best Actress as well a nomination for Best Film.